 Historic Environment Record

-The Bristol Historic Environment Record (HER) contains information about historic Bristol.
-At present there are over 7000 entries and it is constantly being added to, and interpretations improved.
+The Bristol Historic Environment Record contains information about historic Bristol.

 - historic buildings and monuments